Hidden-goblin/eaiscenarioreporter/README.md

 **Please note!** This package heavily relies on the [Behave package](https://behave.readthedocs.io/en/stable/) in order to process feature file and execution results format.

+Moreover, it provides a basic behave csv formatter.
+You can:

+- have a csv result for each scenario.
+- have a csv list of each scenario using the behave's dry run option.

+In my feature file I usually add a tag for the epic's name (`@epic=`) and a scenario id (`@id=`).

+The csv formatter use these tag by default.
+Please see below for more details on usage.

 ## Installation

 ```